Insider Lab

 On a positive note, it should be mentioned that CircleCI displayed proper transparency regarding the attack and took immediate remedial action once they detected it.
 Despite the security weaknesses that allowed the attack to occur, companies should note how they informed customers and released notifications regarding the scope of the incident.

-Conclusion on the CircleCI Breach
+Conclusion on the CircleCI’s breach

 Like SolarWinds, the CircleCI attack is a wake-up call for companies to not be over-reliant on controls like multi-factor authentication and encryption.
 Instead, a company’s cybersecurity posture must be evaluated continuously to assess its resilience against advanced cyber-attacks.
 By adopting controls like zero-trust architecture, machine learning based detection, and a proactive stance towards cybersecurity; companies can significantly mitigate the risk of falling victim to such attacks like CircleCI.

-How InsiderSecurity Can Help
+How InsiderSecurity can help

 Detecting compromised accounts in Microsoft 365 with InsiderSecurity’s free CASUAL tool